VET Program Approval and Maintenance Procedure

 Submit the completed application to the Curriculum Committee for approval:

-• Training and Assessment Strategy;
+• Training and Assessment Strategy

-• Federation CAC Minutes; and
+• Federation CAC Minutes

 • Schedule of proposed assessment tool development.